NEONATAL INTENSIVE CARE CENTER (NICU)

-The 50-bed Neonatal Intensive Care Unit (NICU) was opened in 1997.
-It provides a wide range of newborn services specially tailored for individualized care of extremely premature neonates and newborn infants requiring medical or surgical intervention.
+Our 50-bed Neonatal Intensive Care Unit (NICU) is within the NewYork-Presbyterian Phyllis and David Komansky Children's Hospital, and provides a wide range of newborn services specially tailored for individualized care of extremely premature neonates and newborn infants requiring medical or surgical intervention.

 A full range of pediatric consultants attracts the transfer of sick infants from multiple hospitals.
 Comprehensive surgical care is provided by general, cardiothoracic, urology, plastic, maxillofacial facial and neuro-surgery physicians.
 The Department of Pediatrics offers consultation by all pediatric subspecialties.

 An active newborn service with 6000 deliveries per year includes an extensive infertility program and high-risk obstetrics.
 Prenatal counseling during high risk pregnancies is provided in a close collaboration with obstetricians and perinatologists.